nadershamma/podium/README.md

 for simplicities sake but ordinarily the `Core`, `Infrastructure`, `Application` and `Api` folders would all be in their own project.

-I have setup Swagger UI in order to vue and test the API endpoints.
+I have setup Swagger UI in order to view and test the API endpoints.

 ### Setup
 Run EF Core migrations